 5. Have a swim!

 Yes, you can swim almost anywhere in Sydney!
-Bring your bathers (or togs if you want to be more Australian) and a towel and literally hop in.
-Then have a nice rest on the sand before you
+Bring your bathers (or togs if you want to be more Australian) and a towel and literally hop in at Watsons Bay.
+Then have a nice rest on the sand before you head to:

 6. Have a glass of Australian chardonnay at the Watsons Bay Hotel